Seungman-Choi/TAP-BD/README.md

 - Recovers both object and turbulence phase

 **Note**: Both scripts are designed to be run section-by-section (not as a single run).
-> This allows users to inspect intermediate results (e.g., target, PSF, turbulence) and better understand the reconstruction process.
+> Each script is structured into modular sections, allowing the user to run and inspect results step-by-step.
 ---

 ## Dataset